 When it comes to classics like vanilla cake, the chapter never really ends.
-You see, there’s 3 layer vanilla cake, vanilla cupcakes, vanilla naked cake, one layer vanilla cake (aka strawberry shortcake cake!), and even a vanilla/white cake hybrid.
+You see, there’s 3 layer vanilla cake, vanilla cupcakes, vanilla naked cake, one layer vanilla cake (aka strawberry shortcake cake!), 6 inch vanilla cake, and even a vanilla/white cake hybrid.
 Each of these recipes use the same ingredients, only remixed and divided in different proportions.

 But what about a simple vanilla sheet cake recipe?

 That’s what we’re focusing on today.
 This is a pure and classic vanilla sheet cake with a soft, springy crumb and unbelievable sweet vanilla flavor.
 It’s the simple birthday cake you need and buttery taste you love.
 And let’s add a giant fluff ball on top– otherwise known as whipped buttercream.
 This is dessert nostalgia at its finest!